Sheep River Road Cycle Trip

 To safely cycle over these, line up your front tire with the thin strip of metal.
 As soon as you hit the Texas Gate, stop looking down and focus on something straight ahead.
 Your bike will automatically stay straight, and you won’t fall off the thin strip.

 You can also choose to simply bike over the rumble bars.
-It’s not pleasant, but if you keep up your speed, it’s quickly over.
+It’s not pleasant, but if you keep up your speed, it’s over quickly.

 The cycle from Turner Valley to the Kananaskis sign is my favourite part of this trip.
 The rolling hills are beautiful.
 There is a nice wide shoulder.
 Other than cars with bikes on their racks racing to the park gate, there is very little traffic.
 It is a nice, steady climb up to the park gates with lovely views the whole way.